manishchoudhary17/class-44/README.md

 //Playing Character (PC) - Human

-//Non-Playing Character (NPC) - Animal
+//Non-Playing Character (NPC) - Animal etc

-//Goal of the player - kill last level Boss
+//Goal of the player - being most powerfull in his world, achieve all gole given in game.

 //Rules of the game (features, controls, arena) etc - controle of PC (A,W,S,D,spaceButton,ctrl+W);

-//Balance in the game (what feature makes game easy for player and what features make difficult for player) - body armmor , enime
+//Balance in the game (what feature makes game easy for player and what features make difficult for player) - body armor , enime

 //Game adaptivity (how game becomes difficult over time) - NPC attack to player